Reinvent Technology Partners Z (NYSE:RTPZ) Shares Sold by Wolverine Asset Management LLC

-Wolverine Asset Management LLC reduced its holdings in Reinvent Technology Partners Z (NYSE:RTPZ) by 90.1% during the 1st quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 16,330 shares of the company’s stock after selling 148,217 shares during the period.
-Wolverine Asset Management LLC owned about 0.06% of Reinvent Technology Partners Z worth $163,000 at the end of the most recent quarter.
+Wolverine Asset Management LLC cut its position in Reinvent Technology Partners Z (NYSE:RTPZ) by 90.1% during the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 16,330 shares of the company’s stock after selling 148,217 shares during the period.
+Wolverine Asset Management LLC owned 0.06% of Reinvent Technology Partners Z worth $163,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 Separately, Parallel Advisors LLC acquired a new stake in shares of Reinvent Technology Partners Z in the first quarter worth approximately $40,000.
-47.09% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors own 47.09% of the company’s stock.

 Shares of NYSE:RTPZ opened at $9.95 on Friday.
 The stock has a 50 day moving average price of $9.96.
 Reinvent Technology Partners Z has a 1 year low of $9.82 and a 1 year high of $15.05.